jfhbrook/susitna/adrs/006-runtime-exit.md

 2. The host will throw an `Exit` error with the exit code.
 3. The error will be caught and handled in the `Cli` class.

-Note a subtlety in testing: both `Host#exit` and the CLI exit handler *must* throw an error to stop execution.
-If either of these fails to throw an error, execution will continue instead of short circuiting.
-This is currently solved by having both `MockConsoleHost#exit` and the test exit handler throw a `MockExit`.
+Note a subtlety in testing: both `Host#exit` and the CLI exit handler *should* throw an error to stop execution.
+This is to ensure that they short-circuit execution in tests as they do in practice.
+The code has been factored to include a return after the relevant calls, which *should* protect against that, but it's an easy footgun.
+This could be addressed through the typing system by returning `never` instead of `void`, but this is unimplemented in the interest of maximizing flexibility.

+Therefore, both `MockConsoleHost#exit` and the test exit handler throw a `MockExit`.
 A consequence of this is that it's not possible to distinguish between a triggered exit and a "clean exit" - but the tests don't cover that distinction, instead simply asserting the exit code as 0.